-You fail to make a plea to violations shown on your ticket
+- You fail to enter a plea to violations shown on your citation

-You fail to comply with the orders of a judge
+- You fail to comply with an order of the court

-Failure to Meet the Orders of a Judge
+Failure to Meet an Order of The Court

 Resolving a Warrant

-Your warrant may be cancelled if you plead no contest or guilty to the warrant charge and pay the fine.
+Your warrant may be canceled by pleading "no contest" or "guilty" to the violation(s) and making payment for the fine(s).
 Find more information on the Fines and Payments page.